 - The test should not require any technical competence on

-the athletes part (unless it is being used to assess technique).
+the athletes part (unless it is used to assess technique).

-- Care should be taken to make sure that the athlete
+- Care should be taken to ensure that the athlete

-understands precisely what is required of him/her, what is being measured and
+understands precisely what is required of them, what is being measured and

 - The test procedure should be strictly standardised in